HorseshitPhilosophy/Horseshit/_posts/2025-03-04-18-unification.markdown

 categories: jekyll update
 ---

 *I talked to ChatGPT some more and walked it through the concepts so that it could take a stab at seeing in more detail how this could lead to unification.
-The actual math would be nonterminating and have a bunch of infinities (which I think is the true nature of the fractalverse), but physics needs computable stuff, so I've been trying to get ChatGPT to identify a trapdoor function that arrives upon a heuristic manifold.*
+The actual math would be nonterminating and have a bunch of infinities (which I think is the true nature of the fractalverse), but physics needs computable stuff, so I've been trying to get ChatGPT to identify a trapdoor function that arrives upon a heuristic manifold.
+The math here is probably incorrect (and perhaps some of the implications), but I figured it was worth saving to come back to later.*

 # **A Recursive Metric Framework for Physics: Unifying Spacetime, Quantum Mechanics, and Cosmology**